yilmazchef/javascript-notebooks/Notebooks/English/All.md

 - Wrapping up / making smaller chunks of statements / reusable codes together for readability or separation of concern/proper organization is functions – (Grouping of a repetitive task)
 - Functions (logical block of code) are one of the most important control structure in any programming language
 - In other languages, it might be called `MODULES, SUBROUTINES(SUB-ROUTINES)`
 - There are two steps to utilize function:
   1. create/define a function with `function` keyword
   2. call/invoke a function

 > **Note**: <br/>
 Best Practice - First Define function than call/envoke it!

 #### 08.01.01.
-Here are some advantages of using functions:
+Here are some advantages of using functions

 - **Code reusability** - call a function several times
 - **Less coding** - makes our program compact, no need to write lines of code each time